kuangxu/kuang_homesite/README.md

-# Tikka Engine Homesite
+# Kuang Xu - Academic Homepage

 ## Project Overview

-A modern, minimalist website for Tikka Engine - an AI-powered platform that helps users find delicious and nutritious meals while keeping blood glucose in check.
+A modern, minimalist website for Kuang Xu - Associate Professor of Operations Research at Stanford Graduate School of Business.

 ## Technologies Used